bloominstituteoftechnology/ios-afternoon-starter-project-swift-fundamentals-ii/README.md

 ## Stretch Goals

-* There are stretch goals (marked "Stretch:") to explore different APIs (NumberFormatter, DateFormatter, etc.)
+* There are stretch goals at the bottom of questions (marked "Stretch:") to help you explore different APIs (Application Programming Interface)
+	* `NumberFormatter`, `DateFormatter`, etc.
-* Use the links and hints to research the API (read the documentation)
+	* Use the links and hints to research these different APIs (you'll need to read the documentation)